Making and Keeping Great Friendships Among Men

 In 14 chapters, David Smith unpacks a ton of material but doesn’t tend to weigh the reader down.
 This is life application guys, and on a desperately important subject.

 You’re not designed to go at this life alone, apart from others and outside of community.
-One of the biggest take-aways from reading Who’s Got Your Back is understanding more about how we got this this point relationally and what we can do about it.
+One of the biggest take-aways from reading Who’s Got Your Back (affiliate link) is understanding more about how we got this this point relationally and what we can do about it.

 Key chapters that really stand out to me were 1.
 Who Needs Friends?, 2.
 Why Are We Lacking in Close Friendships?, 3.
 The High Cost Of Going It Alone, 6.
 Biblical Principles of Friendship, 9.
 Friendship in Other Times and Places, 10.
 Understanding Yourself, and 14.
 The Caring of Friendships.